A Galactic Transformation -- Understanding the SMC's Structural and Kinematic Disequilibrium: Results

 Recall that in Figure \ref{fig:smc_m2_dens_profile}, the SMC's post-collision stellar density profile exhibited significant deviations from the initial profile, starting at 2-4 kpc.
 This suggests that the LMC's tides are significant inside the SMC's main body in Model 2.
 Here we analyze the corresponding internal stellar kinematics.

 In Figure \ref{fig:vel_field}, the simulated Model 2 SMC's stellar velocity field is visualized in the plane of rotation at different epochs.
 Pre-collision ({\em top left panel}), the SMC has a well defined stellar rotation field.
 Post-collision ({\em top right and bottom left panels}), the stellar rotation field is significantly disrupted.
 Most of the stars at R $>2$ kpc are moving radially outwards.
 Further, the direction of maximal outward motion is consistent with $\vect{R_{\rm LMC-SMC}}$, indicating that the motions are driven by the LMC's tides.
 There is some remnant rotation with a small amplitude ($< 10$ km s$^{-1}$) in the inner $\sim1$ kpc.
 This remnant rotation suggests that stars in the inner $1-2$ kpc are bound to the SMC.
+At 100 Myr post collision, the simulated SMC's total mass enclosed within a radius of 2 kpc is $6.8 \times 10^8$ M$_\odot$.
+A rough estimate of the circular velocity at 2 kpc can be obtained by assuming spherical symmetry of the mass enclosed.
+This circular velocity turns out to be $\approx 38$ km s$^{-1}$, reaffirming that stars at $R \lesssim 2$ kpc are likely bound to the SMC.

 The simulated post-collision SMC kinematics are consistent with the remnant rotation and the tidal expansion inferred by Z21.
 Hence, the SMC-LMC collision can explain the observed SMC's stellar kinematics.

 The {\em bottom right} panel of Figure \ref{fig:vel_field} shows the Model~2 SMC's azimuthally averaged stellar rotation curve at different epochs, which reinforces our findings from visualization of the stellar velocity fields.
 Pre-collision (MW Infall), the SMC has a well defined rotation curve peaking at $\approx 40$ km s$^{-1}$.
 The rotation curve starts to disrupt at the SMC-LMC collision epoch, and the rotation amplitude in the inner 2 kpc becomes small ($< 10$ km s$^{-1}$) post-collision.